+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 Annapurna Circuit Trek

-The classic Annapurna Circuit trek (sometimes called the “Around Annapurna trek”) circles the Annapurna massif.
-The Annapurna massif in north-central Nepal includes one peak over 8,000 metres (26,000 ft), thirteen peaks over 7,000 metres (23,000 ft), and sixteen more over 6,000 metres (20,000 ft).
-The Kali Gandaki gorge and the Marshyangdi valley encircle the massif to the west and the north respectively.
+The classic Annapurna Circuit trek sometimes called the “Around Annapurna trek” circles the Annapurna massif.
+This massif in north-central Nepal includes one peak over 8,000 meters (26,000 ft), thirteen peaks over 7,000 meters (23,000 ft), and sixteen more over 6,000 meters (20,000 ft).
+The massif is encircled by the Kali Gandaki gorge and the Marshyangdi valley to the west and the north respectively.
 And to the south is the Pokhara valley.

 The Trek

 The Annapurna Circuit trek begins in densely forested and terraced hills, a region inhabited by Hindu groups of Nepal.
-The landscape past Pisang barren.
+The landscape past Pisang is barren.
 You have now entered the Manang valley which falls in the Tibetan plateau.
 The inhabitants of the region, the Manangbas, are gypsy traders of Tibetan origin.
-After several rest and short days for acclimatization, head north-west over Thorung pass.
-At Muktinath there is a shrine revered by both Hindus and Buddhists.
+After several rest and short days for acclimatization, continue north-west over Thorung pass to reach Muktinath where there is a shrine revered by both Hindus and Buddhists.

 The Annapurna Circuit trek ends in Jomsom.
 A flight through the Kali Gandaki gorge brings you back to Pokhara and then to Kathmandu.
-You may opt to continue and complete the full circuit.
+However, you may opt to continue past Jomsom and complete the full circuit.
 There is a newly built unpaved road from Jomsom to Tatopani (3 days trek).
-But views of the Dhaulagiri range from here are awe-inspiring.
+But views of the Dhaulagiri range from here are spectacular.
 Beyond Tatopani, ascend to Ghorepani Ridge and to Pun Hill for a 360 degree view of the Annapurna and Dhaulagiri mountains.
 This is indeed one of the most spectacular mountain viewpoints in the world!
 Furthermore, you could also consider continuing on to the Annapurna Base Camp.

 ACCOMMODATION AND MEALS